simonteozw/tp/docs/UserGuide.md

 * `C edit 1 n/Johnny Depp` changes the name of the Contact.
 * `C edit 2 n/Sam e/sam@gmail.com t/CS2100 t/TA` changes the name, email and tags of the Contact.

-Remark: The `INDEX` provided must be positive and cannot be larger than the number of Contacts.
-At least 1 field must be provided for editing. i.e. `C edit 1` is not allowed.
+:information_source: The `INDEX` provided must be positive and  within the range of contacts in the current window .
+Atleast 1 field must be provided for editing (i.e. `C edit 1` is not allowed).

 :warning: When editing tags, existing tags of contact will be removed (i.e. adding tags is not cumulative)